irixjp/katacoda-scenarios/materials/04_playbook_en.md

 > Note: If you are doing the exercise on katacoda, click on `node-1,2,3` at the top of the screen.
 These will redirect you to port 80 for each node.

-> Note: f you are doing the exercise on Jupyter, check `~/inventory_file` for the IP address you want to access, and use your browser to access the address shown in `http_access=http://35.73.128.87:8081`.
+> Note: If you are doing the exercise on Jupyter, check `~/inventory_file` for the IP address you want to access, and use your browser to access the address shown in `http_access=http://35.73.128.87:8081`.
 This address will be redirected to port 80 of each node.

 If you see a screen similar to the following, you have succeeded.